julianschill/klipper-led_effect/docs/LED_Effect.md

 ## My LEDs are flickering randomly

-This is usuall due to some sort of signal issue.
-Most addressable LEDS have a specific protocol they use for communication.
+This is usually due to some sort of signal issue.
+Most addressable LEDs have a specific protocol they use for communication.
 It typically involves sending bits of data at a specific interval followed by a reset latch to signal them to light up.
 They will stay the last color they were set until told to do something different.